 The body of this pellet grill is thick and well put together, but there are air leaks around the door, and wind can rob this unit of heat quickly.
 Experienced pellet cooks know that adjustments may need to be made in cold temperatures and high winds.
 A common method for this is a welding blanket over the grill to conserve on pellets.
 Since the unit is not insulated, this would be a must for those who live in northern climates or anticipate using this unit when it is cold.

-There are a couple of things I like to see on pellet grills that this model is lacking.
+There are a couple of features that this model is lacking.
 One is a pellet release door so that the hopper can be emptied easily.
-I might like my pork smoked with hickory, but my brisket with cherry wood.
-Since there isn't an easy way to empty the pellets out of this units hopper, that can be a problem.
-The other thing I like to see is a removable fire pot for cleaning.
-While much of the ash is going to be blown out of the fire pot by the fan some will remain, and ash will build up in the bottom of the unit.
+You might like your pork smoked with hickory, but brisket with cherry wood.
+Since there isn't an easy way to empty the pellets out of this unit's hopper, that can be a problem.
+The other thing we like to see is a removable fire pot for cleaning.
+While much of the ash is going to be blown out of the fire pot by the fan, some will remain, and ash will build up in the bottom of the unit.
 The best method for cleaning this out in the REC TEC grill is with a vacuum.

 There is a sear kit option, but this is just a set of three GrillGrates, the anodized aluminum grilling grates that have been such a success in recent years.
-These hold and transfer heat better than stainless steel, providing a better cooking surface for foods that you want cooked with a searing surface.
+These hold and transfer heat better than stainless steel, providing a better cooking surface for foods that you want to evenly sear.
 While this doesn't make the grill any hotter than its maximum 500 F temperature, it does provide a good surface for steaks and chops.
-REC TEC offers them at a competitive price and if this is going to be your only grill it might be worth paying for.
+REC TEC offers them at a competitive price and if this is going to be your only grill, it might be worth paying for.

 Disclosure: Product samples were provided by the manufacturer for review purposes.